BVService/wps/generic/README.md

 model.fluidx
 ===============

+Model.fluidx is a configuration file for the modeling performed with the OpenFLUID software.
-Here is an extract of model.fluidx:
+Here is an extract :
 ```
 <simulator ID="land.surf.representation.geomhydas" enabled="1">
 <param name="GraphAnalysis" value="true"/>